BkrBkr/AuthCaptchaForJoomla/README.md

 1. Enable a captcha-plugin in Joomla

-For details about joomla captcha plugins please refer to the Joomla documentation or google.
+For details about joomla captcha plugins, please refer to the Joomla documentation or google.

 2. Install and enable this plugin.